Always Be My Baby

 "Always Be My Baby" is a song by American singer-songwriter Mariah Carey from her fifth studio album, Daydream (1995).
 Written by Carey, Jermaine Dupri and Manuel Seal, and produced by Carey and Dupri, It was released by Columbia Records on February 20, 1996, as the album's third single in the United States and fourth single internationally.
-A midtempo pop and R&B ballad, "Always Be My Baby" describes the attachment the singer feels towards an estranged lover, while confidently asserting that they will eventually reunite.
-Described by critics as both a love song and a breakup song, its composition is characterized by piano keyboards, drums, acoustic guitars, and layered background vocals.
+A midtempo pop ballad, "Always Be My Baby" describes the attachment the singer feels towards an estranged lover, while confidently asserting that they will eventually reunite.
+Described by critics as both a love song and a breakup song, its composition is characterized by harpsichord, piano keyboards, drums, acoustic guitars, and layered background vocals.

 "Always Be My Baby" received critical acclaim upon release, with reviewers praising its production and Carey's vocals.
 In retrospect, several publications have ranked it one of Carey's best songs.
 The song was a commercial success, becoming Carey's eleventh chart-topper on the Billboard Hot 100, tying her with Madonna and Whitney Houston for most number-one singles by a female artist at the time.
 It spent two weeks atop the chart and became Carey's eighth chart-topper on the Canadian RPM Top Singles chart.
-The song is certified five-times platinum in the US with 1,254,000 units coming from physical sales, 890,000 coming from digital sales, and 856,000 coming from streaming equivalent units.
+The song is certified seven-times platinum in the US with 1,254,000 units coming from physical sales, 890,000 coming from digital sales, and 856,000 coming from streaming equivalent units.
 It is also certified platinum by RIAA for selling 1 million units as master tone in the US by 2007.
 In other regions, the single performed well, peaking at number three in the United Kingdom, number five in New Zealand, number 17 in Australia and in the top 20 in most music markets where it charted.

 The accompanying music video for "Always Be My Baby" features scenes of Carey frolicking by a campsite in upstate New York, as well as swinging on a Cooper Tire over a lake.
 Additional inter-cuts include scenes of two children, one male and female, sneaking out at night and spending time together by a campfire similar to Carey's location.
 Most scenes from the video were filmed at The Fresh Air Fund's Camp Mariah, named after Carey for her generous support and dedication to Fresh Air Fund children.
 The song was performed live during her Daydream World Tour (1996) and many of her future tours and concerts.
 "Always Be My Baby" was also featured in Carey's compilation albums: #1's (1998), Greatest Hits (2001), The Ballads (2008) and #1 to Infinity (2015).
 The U.S. and Canadian B-side "Slipping Away" is included in the compilation album The Rarities (2020).